Heyn’s Commissievaarders: Blood & Plunder Faction Review

 blood and plunder enter ploeg on dock

-The best use for these guys is to lay the Fatigue on a unit or make them waste their shots so you get to charge in on a unit with empty muskets.
-They can also take Blunderbusses on 1/4 of their models for free which gives them some extra punch if they want to fire a volley before charging into the melee.
-Put Heyn with a group of these guys and watch your opponent cry as you delete units with relative ease.
+The best use for these guys is to lay Fatigue on a unit or force them to waste their shots, allowing you to charge in on a unit with empty muskets.
+They can also take Blunderbusses for free on 1/4 of their models, giving them extra firepower before charging into melee.
+Pair Heyn with a group of these guys and watch your opponent struggle as you delete units with relative ease.

 Tactics for Heyn’s Commissievaarders